CurtisNewbie/file-server/README.md

 Upload file, list files, and download file.

 In this branch, this app is ***not a standalone server***, it internally uses Dubbo for RPC to talk to other services (e..g, auth-service mentioned below).
-You must have `auth-service` setup as well as other middlewares.
+You must have `auth-service` setup as well as other middleware.
 To compile this app, you will also need to manually install the following modules & dependencies, these are all my repositories.

 ## Related-Services